 When child soldiers come home, they face tremendous stigma and trauma.
 Our programs are designed to transform that situation.
 At GRG, we use a holistic, bottom-up approach to the community reintegration of ex-combatants.
-We work with groups of 20-30 people composed half of ex-combatants and half of other community members, and we have worked with over 1,000 participants thus far.
-We support groups to examine their own problems, and to come up with their own solutions.
+We have worked with groups of 30-70 people composed of half ex-combatants and half of other community members.
+So far, we have worked with over 2,500 participants, supporting groups to examine their own problems and to come up with their own solutions.

 We have five main types of projects:

 - Trauma support

 - Cultural activities

 Each group designs its own projects.
 The group first develops its own multi-year development plan, which may include a range of different types of projects to support the individuals’ and groups’ development.
 Our three objectives throughout these interventions are:

 - To promote the reconciliation and psycho-social healing between ex-combatants and their war-affected communities;

 - To facilitate the economic recovery of ex-combatants and post-conflict communities through support to needs-based, community-driven livelihoods projects; and

 - To support ex-combatants and other community members to overcome the trauma of war and to become role models and leaders.